chazr88/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+PropTypes are good for making sure you are passing thru the correct property type.
+This can prevent bugs.

 - [ ] Describe a life-cycle event in React?
+React components have a lifecycle that is composed of different stages.
+Specific events can be used to trigger before, during, or after one of these stages

 - [ ] Explain the details of a Higher Order Component?
+A HOC is a component that takes a compoenent as an argument.
+This is good for conditional rendering and many other things.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+External style sheets.
+Liberaries.
+Styles Components.

 ## Project Setup